wes-bitty/bit-function/README.md

-# bit-function
+# `bit-function`

-JS Client library to interact with Bitty Functions.
+JS Client library to interact with Wesbitty Functions.